 If you’re a romantic, then consider visiting Rovinj. ❤️

 It’s always pleasant when your travel destination exceeds your expectations.
-So far on this journey it has happened to us a number of times.
-However our hearts skipped a few more beats when we discovered the charming seaside town of Rovinj.
+So far on this journey, it has happened to us a number of times.
+However, our hearts skipped a few more beats, when we discovered the charming seaside town of Rovinj.
 This small fishing town is on the west coast of the Istrian peninsula.
 We were blown away by its charm.

 They call Rovinj, “the pearl of the Adriatic Sea”.
-Yes I tried on some beautiful pearl necklaces here!
+Yes, I tried on some beautiful pearl necklaces here!

 It’s definitely romantic and looks and feels more Italian than Croatian.

-Italians who are now living here probably feel right at home as most of the population is still bilingual, speaking both Italian and Croatian.
+Italians who are now living here probably feel right at home, as most of the population is still bilingual, speaking both Italian and Croatian.
 Istria was under Italian rule from 1918 to 1945.

-Early one morning, as we walked along the water’s edge, we saw a few fisherman bringing in their catch and doing some maintenance on their fishing boats.
+Early one morning, as we walked along the water’s edge, we saw a few fishermen bringing in their catch and doing some maintenance on their fishing boats.
 We learned that for many years most of the inhabitants of Rovinj owned a boat and all, in one way or another, were involved in activities related to fishing.
 Even though it’s not the case today over the last twenty years, much attention has been given to the revival of this industry.